envi/olesia-khomchyn.github.io/docs/Options_and_Limitations.md

 The ```$orderby``` system query option allows clients to request resources in either ascending using asc or descending orders using desc.
 If asc or desc values are not specified, then resources are displayed in ascending order.

-Property name should be specified in lower camel case.
+Property name should be specified in lowerCamelCase.

 Now, Envi API supports sorting by only one field at a time.